 - Fricatives – These sounds are created when our mouths get narrow and we force air through the narrow passage.
 A “skinny stream” comes out.
 For example: f, v, th, s, z, sh, zh, and h.

 - Affricates – Get your mouth ready to say the word “trick” and put your fingers on the corners of your lips.
-You will feel your lips get pushed out.
+Do you feel your lips getting pushed out?
 Affricate sounds are ch and j.